newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 - `threshold_occurrences` - (Optional) The criteria for how many data points must be in violation for the specified threshold duration.
 Valid values are: `all` or `at_least_once` (case insensitive).
 - `duration` - (Optional) **DEPRECATED:** Use `threshold_duration` instead.
 The duration of time, in _minutes_, that the threshold must violate for in order to create an incident.
 Must be within 1-120 (inclusive).
 - `time_function` - (Optional) **DEPRECATED:** Use `threshold_occurrences` instead.
 The criteria for how many data points must be in violation for the specified threshold duration.
 Valid values are: `all` or `any`.
+- `prediction` - (Optional) **BETA PREVIEW: the `prediction` field is in limited release and only enabled for preview on a per-account basis.** Use `prediction` to open alerts when your static threshold is predicted to be reached in the future.
+The `prediction` field is only available for _static_ NRQL alert conditions.
+See [Prediction](#prediction) below for details.

 ~> **NOTE:** When a `critical` or `warning` block is added to this resource, using either `duration` or `threshold_duration` (one of the two) is mandatory.
 Both of these should not be specified.

 ~> **NOTE:** When a `critical` or `warning` block is added to this resource, using either `time_function` or `threshold_occurrences` (one of the two) is mandatory.
 Both of these should not be specified.

+### Prediction

+~> **BETA PREVIEW:** The `prediction` block is in limited release and only enabled for preview on a per-account basis.

+~> **NOTE:** The `prediction` block is only available for _static_ NRQL alert conditions.

+The `prediction` block supports the following arguments:

+- `predict_by` - (Optional) The duration, in seconds, that the prediction should look into the future.
+Default is 3600 seconds (1 hour).
+- `prefer_prediction_violation` - (Optional) If a prediction incident is open when a term's static threshold is breached by the actual signal, default behavior is to close the prediction incident and open a static incident.
+Setting `prefer_prediction_violation` to `true` overrides this behavior leaving the prediction incident open and preventing a static incident from opening.
+Default is false.

 ## Attributes Reference